rajah10/Vagrant_vhost/README.md

 setup vhost in vagrant, apache2 environment. create multiple local environment in a vagrant guest machine

 # How to add multiple virtual hosts in Vagrant environment ?
--- You have to do two setup in guest and host machine.
+-- You have to do setup in guest and host machine.